 Ruggedly handsome but reassuringly self-deprecating international travel photographer Gavin Gough covered in coloured powder during Holi Festival Celebrations, India.

 Copyright © Lesley Fisher

 So how the heck do you shoot with two cameras…realistically?
 Don’t they crash into each other?
 Some folks use a traditional strap and put one camera around their neck and the other on their left or right shoulder.
 This has worked for years and many people are quite comfortable with it.
 My good friend, Gavin Gough for one.
 Gavin has shot like this for years.
 Above you see him shooting with a camera on each shoulder.
 You need strong broad manly shoulders like Gavin’s to pull this off or they will keep falling off.
-I guess I have too bad of a posture for this set up.
-So I have gone with the easy route.
+I guess I have too bad of a posture for this setup.
+So I have gone the easy route.
 I use the Blackrapid R-Strap Double.

-This setup insures the cameras stay put, right where they belong, on my shoulders.
-They are a little shorter than arms length to keep them from touching the ground when I squat or kneel down to shoot.
-They only real downsides I have found to this system are two things.
+This setup ensures the cameras stay put, right where they belong, on my shoulders.
+They are a little shorter than arm’s length to keep them from touching the ground when I squat or kneel down to shoot.
+The only real downsides I have found to this system are two things.
 One is the strap connector screws into the tripod socket on the camera.
-Thus making uses of the tripod socket useless for what it was intended for.
+Thus making use of the tripod socket useless for what it was intended for.
 This is a pain when you want to use both the strap and later shoot on a tripod.
-So I have gone back, yet again, to using a small piece of sheathed climbing rope to connect the straps to the locking clip on the strap (unlike in the photo above, where I am using the connector in the socket).
+So I have gone back, yet again, to use a small piece of sheathed climbing rope to connect the straps to the locking clip on the strap (unlike in the photo above, where I am using the connector in the socket).
 The other is they are a pain to put on and take off at times.
 Like going to lunch or getting in and out of a car or taxi.
 But, outside of those small things, I find the R-Strap Double to be a huge asset when shooting two cameras.
 I can’t recommend them enough.